Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-conv-corr.rst

    The stream output operates on instantaneous samples from the continuous input stream without data memory movements or intermediate storage.
    This approach prevents selective sample discarding while maintaining uninterrupted stream flow and continuous throughput performance.
-   :ref:`FIGURE_STREAM_IMPL_CONV_CORR` shows the transpose-form implementation of the convolution and correlation operations.
+   The figure below shows the transpose-form implementation of the convolution and correlation operations.

 .. _FIGURE_STREAM_IMPL_CONV_CORR: